salesforce/apollo/fireflies/README.md

     * currently, the system is basically expecting RSA keys and such.
 Hasn't been tested with ECC and other signinig algorithms.
 * Handling of the certificate authority certificate rotation
     * this is a doozy, obviously. ;)

+## API

+Fireflies exposes the __View__, __Member__ and __Node__ as the fundamental abstractions.
+The Fireflies rings are represented by the Ring abstraction and each view provides a access to the configured Rings and all the traversal mechanisms provided by such.
+Several abstractions are provided to allow clients of the Apollo Fireflies substrate to "hook" into lifecycle and important transport events.
+Clients making use of the FF substrate are designed to be driven by the _round_ of the Fireflies _Node_ for the Java process.
+Given that much of FF is dependent on the 2 * T + 1 rings, this allows client layers to synchronize work with the underlying pulse of the system.
+As the reliable message flooding is a value add of Apollo, the FF provides a simple channel oriented reliable broadcast API for both flooding - i.e. sending - and receiving messages within the group.